Pont d'Arcole

 Pont d'Arcole, Steel arch bridge in 4th arrondissement, France.

-Completed in 1856 by architects Alphonse Oudry and Charles Alfred Oppermann, this bridge replaced an earlier pedestrian crossing from 1828.
+Constructed in 1856 by architects Alphonse Oudry and Charles Alfred Oppermann, it replaced an earlier pedestrian crossing built in 1828.
+The new bridge brought a crucial improvement to traffic flow between the riverbanks.

 Location: Paris